davidpaps/algorithmic_complexity/README.md

 # Algorithmic Complexity

-Makers Wokshop - How programs interact with memory, and how to use that to make programmes faster.
+How programs interact with memory, and how to use that to make programmes faster.
 My workings are writtin in Javascript, but this can be completed in any language.

 ---